 Don’t talk about it with your friends

 It’s almost inevitable, but try not to discuss your exam answers with others.
-All your friends will bombard you with questions regarding the exam, and that’s when you’ll realise how different your answers are to everyone else’s.
+All your friends will bombard you with questions regarding the exam, and that’s when you’ll realise how different your answers are from everyone else’s.
 This might stress you out and make you think you’ve failed your exam – after all, if someone has put a different answer to yours, they must be correct, right?
 Well, not necessarily.
-You could be right, or wrong, but either way you cannot do anything about it… So why stress about it?
+You could be right, or wrong, but either way, you cannot do anything about it… So why stress about it?
 The less you discuss the exam with your friends, the less stressed and worried you will be.

 Get some rest